module Uwt_io:sig..end

 ?temp_dir:string ->

-?prefix:string -> (string * output_channel -> 'b Lwt.t) -> 'b Lwt.t
+?prefix:string -> (string * output_channel -> 'b Lwt.t) -> 'b Lwt.twith_temp_file f calls Uwt_io.open_temp_file (), passing all optional

 arguments directly to it.
-It then attaches f
+It then attaches f to run after the file is

-closes the channel and deletes
+returned by f is resolved, with_temp_file closes the channel and deletes

-the temporary file by calling Uwt.Fs.unlink
+the temporary file by calling Uwt.Fs.unlink.

 val open_connection : ?in_buffer:Uwt_bytes.t ->